danielsokolowski/django-thumbnail-works-bitbucket/docs/installation.rst

 Requirements
 ============

-This application requires Python_ 2.4 or later, and a functional installation of Django_.
+This application requires Python_ 2.4 or later and a functional installation of Django_.

 .. _Python: http://python.org